larusba/neo4j-couchbase-connector/README.md

 ## Thank you

-We'd also like to thank you for their precious support:
+We'd also like to thank for their precious support:
 * [Michael Hunger](https://twitter.com/mesirii), NEO TECHNOLOGY - Head of Developer Relations, Caretaker Neo4j Community
 * [Michael Nitschinger](https://twitter.com/daschl), COUCHBASE - Lead Developer of the Couchbase Java SDK